albar965/littlenavmap-manual/README.md

 ![Show Range Rings](images/icons/rangerings.png "Show Range Rings")

 Shows multiple red range rings around the clicked position.
-Number and distance of the range rings can be changed in the `Options` dialog on the `Map Display` tab.
+The number and distance of the range rings can be changed in the `Options` dialog on the `Map Display` tab.
 A label indicates the radius of each ring in nautical miles.

 #### Show Navaid range {#show-navaid-range}